dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 Basic Tutorial
 **************

-The Basics of Cython
+The Basics of Cython0
 ====================

-The fundamental nature of Cython can be summed up as follows: Cython is Python with C data types.
+The fundamental nature of Cython0 can be summed up as follows: Cython0 is Python with C data types.

-Cython is Python: Almost any piece of Python code is also valid Cython code.
+Cython0 is Python: Almost any piece of Python code is also valid Cython0 code.
 (There are a few :ref:`cython-limitations`, but this approximation will serve for now.)
-The Cython compiler will convert it into C code which makes equivalent calls to the Python/C API.
+The Cython0 compiler will convert it into C code which makes equivalent calls to the Python/C API.

-But Cython is much more than that, because parameters and variables can be declared to have C data types.
+But Cython0 is much more than that, because parameters and variables can be declared to have C data types.
 Code which manipulates Python values and C values can be freely intermixed, with conversions occurring automatically wherever possible.
 Reference count maintenance and error checking of Python